|

 A standard size tunic shoulderboard

-belonging to GFM Milch on matte gold bullion with the
+belonging to GFM Milch on matte gold bullion with the larger pattern set of

-larger pattern set of aluminum batons, which contrast quite brightly against
+aluminum batons, which contrast quite brightly against the aged gold

-the aged gold bullion.
-Note the
+bullion.
+Note the difference in

-on the tunic above.
+above.
 Baton length, from end to end is approximately 62mm. (private collection) |

 |